Terra Preta de Indio

 Biochar Projects

-Currently (May 2008) we conduct experiments to evaluate the effects of biochar (agrichar) on crop yield, nutrient adsorption, nutrient leaching, dynamics of nitrous oxide and methane, water percolation, soil water availability and carbon cycling as well as the stability and mobility of biochar itself with research in our Ithaca lab, in field experiments in the U.S., Colombia, Brazil, Zambia and Kenya, and through collaborators in China and Paraguay.
+Currently (April 2011) we conduct experiments to evaluate the effects of biochar on crop yield, nutrient adsorption, nutrient leaching, nitorgen cycles, dynamics of nitrous oxide and methane, water percolation, soil water availability and carbon cycling as well as the stability and mobility of biochar itself with research in our Ithaca lab, in field experiments in the U.S. and Kenya, and through collaborators in China and Paraguay.
+We have largely completed our work in Colombia, Brazil, and Zambia.

 Biochar as an amendment to improve soil fertility and nutrient retention